stabix/stabix/doc/experimental_data.rst

     For a single phase material, the phase number is 0 or 1.
 For a two phases material, the phase numbers are respectively 1 and 2.
 For non-indexed pixels, the phase is numbered as -1.

-How to generate a .ang file with TSL-OIM software ?
+How to generate a .ang file with TSL-OIM software?
 ----------------------------------------------------

 **Export "Scan Data (.ang file)" of the cleaned dataset** (Filename --> Export --> Scan Data) (optional).